Menu

 By Simon Heptinstall

-For a group of small islands we are truly spoiled for choice when it comes to walking.
-There are the obvious – and often busy – hotspots; the Cotswolds, Lake District, Snowdon, the Scottish Highlands, etc. But there are myriad quieter corners that even few native Brits are familiar with.
-If I had to pick an absolute best place to walk in the UK, it would be my native southwest; the counties of Cornwall, Devon, Somerset and Dorset, but all the following are well worth your time.
+If you're planning a walking holiday in the UK, you'll already know the obvious – and often busy – hotspots; the Cotswolds, Lake District, the Scottish Highlands, and so on.
+But beyond the honeypots there are countless places you may not have heard of.
+If I had to pick an absolute best place to walk in the UK, it would be my native southwest; the counties of Cornwall, Devon, Somerset and Dorset, but all the following recommendations are well worth your time.

 South West Coast Path